SparkEquation/e2e-behaviour-testing/README.md

 This project is designed to quickly start e2e testing.
 It includes the integration of `Cypress.io` with `Cucumber` and the implementation of the PageObect pattern.
 You just need to add 'Page Objects' following the [instruction below](#page-object-details).
-After that, you can use `Gherkin` [statements](#writing-gherkin) After that, you can use Gherkin statements which are generated based on added Page Objects.
+After that, you can use `Gherkin` [statements](#writing-gherkin) which are generated based on added Page Objects.
 Thus, writing and supporting tests becomes more convenient.

 ## Tools
 The following basic tools are used in this project: